Chewie/Conf-Vim/vim.markdown

 ### A modal editor

-* Vim has 6 different modes
+* Vim has 6 different major modes
 * Only one of them is about inserting text
 * Most of your time will be spent in the normal mode